grepole121/Log/README.md

 The user will set the desired file destination in the config.py file.

+Then run setup_upload.py and follow to instructions if you want to enable uploading to Dropbox

 Then run log.py in Python3

 When you first open the program the screen will ask for a password